See more stories from the collections

 Home economics education

-Our guest curator for this post is Erika Janik.
-Erika is an award-winning writer, historian, and the producer and editor of Wisconsin Life on Wisconsin Public Radio.
-She’s the author of Odd Wisconsin; A Short History of Wisconsin; Madison: A History of a Model City, and Apple: A Global History.
+Our guest curator for this exhibit is Erika Janik, an award-winning writer, historian, and the producer and editor of Wisconsin Life on Wisconsin Public Radio.
+Erika is the author of Odd Wisconsin; A Short History of Wisconsin; Madison: A History of a Model City, and Apple: A Global History.
 Originally from Redmond, Washington, she now knows more about Wisconsin than she ever thought possible – and loves every second of it.
 She’s particularly interested in women’s history and the history of food.

 Professional Opportunities in Home Economics